talent-connect/connect/.github/ISSUE_TEMPLATE/user_story.md

 ---
 name: User story [for developer]
 about: Tell a user story to let the developer(s) know how to implement it
-title: '[Name of epic:] A brief title'
+title: "[Name of epic:] A brief title"
-labels: 'User story'
+labels: User story
 assignees: ''

 ---

 ## User story